-Spain rescues 119 migrants at sea, searches for 67 missing
+Spain searches for 67 missing at sea, rescues 119 others

-MADRID (AP) — Spain has rescued 119 migrants from the sea and was looking for 67 others still missing from a boat that was trying to reach European shores, maritime authorities said.
+MADRID (AP) — Spain on Tuesday resumed the search for 67 migrants missing from a boat trying to reach European shores a day after maritime authorities rescued 119 others from cold Mediterranean waters.

-A spokesman with Spain’s Maritime Rescue agency said the search for the missing rubber boat in the stretch of Mediterranean Sea separating Spain from Morocco had been suspended for the night y and was to resume Tuesday.
+A spokeswoman with Spain’s Maritime Rescue agency said the search for the missing rubber boat in the stretch of sea separating Spain from Morocco restarted with a rescue vessel and a plane.

-The official, who was not authorized to be named in media reports, said the dinghy was believed to be in Morocco’s rescue area.
+A rescue charity alerted authorities Monday about the boat’s departure from Moroccan shores, saying that 49 men, 13 women and 5 children were on board, the official said.
+She was not authorized to be named in media reports.

-He said two other rubber boats had been found in the area known as the Alborán Sea with 60 and 59 migrants from Africa, and that all of them would be disembarked in Spain’s southeastern city of Málaga.
-The migrants, including 26 women and five children, were in good health, the spokesman said.
+Also Monday, rescuers found two rubber boats in the Alborán Sea with 60 and 59 migrants from Africa.
+The migrants, including 26 women and five children, disembarked in Spain’s southeastern city of Málaga and were all in good health, the spokeswoman said.

 Refugees fleeing violence and migrants fleeing poverty look for a new life in Europe by setting off on dangerous trips by sea from African coasts.